kw7oe/kw7oe.github.io/content/posts/writing-mini-redis-server-in-elixir.md

 ]
 ```

-You can test if it's working by running the following in your terminal:
+We can test it by running the following in our terminal:

 ```
 telnet localhost 6379